Christine (Chris) Lockwood

 I now live in a village just outside Cambridge and have a light sunny studio where I can create and paint.
 My work can be seen in exhibitions around Cambridge and the East Anglian area.
 I am a member of Cambridge Drawing Society, Society of East Anglian Watercolourists and Cambridge Open Studios.
 I teach watercolour painting and run regular workshops for my painting students.

-2021 has been such an exciting start to the year for me so far.
-I have been awarded first prize (one of 6 prize winners) in the International Watercolour Masters contest and will have my painting (Soaking up the Sunshine) displayed alongside 30 of the Master Watercolour Painters of the World at a special exhibition next Spring 2022 at Lilleshall Hall, Shropshire.
+2022 is an exciting year for me so far.
+I have been awarded first prize (one of 6 prize winners) in the International Watercolour Masters contest and will have my painting (Soaking up the Sunshine) displayed alongside 30 of the Master Watercolour Painters of the World at a special exhibition from 16th to 29th May at Lilleshall Hall, Shropshire.
 (International Watercolour Masters Exhibition.)
 This is such an honour for me.

 I have always had a passion for ‘watercolour’ with its luminosity and transparency of colour.
 Inspiration comes from many sources, from my travels around the Cornish coastline and Scottish Highlands to beautiful gardens in France.
 This last year my own cottage garden with its abundance of colourful flowers was a joy to paint (as well as dig, weed, hoe and water !!)